jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

 ) -> None:

     """
-    Plot the price data from a DataFrame for a specified date range and columns.
+    Plot the histogram for a dataset from a DataFrame for a specified date range and columns.

     Parameters:
     -----------
     df : pd.DataFrame
-        DataFrame containing the price data to plot. plot_columns : str OR list
+        DataFrame containing the data to plot.
+    plot_columns : str OR list
         List of columns to plot from the DataFrame.
 If none, all columns will be plotted. title : str